Topological Fukaya category and mirror symmetry for punctured surfaces: The topological Fukaya category and closed covers

-since this clarifies the connection between gluing along closed subskeleta and Zariski descent.
+\end{lemma} \begin{proof} The claim could be proved directly, but it is instructive to give a proof based on mirror symmetry.
+Indeed, this clarifies the connection between gluing along closed subskeleta and Zariski descent.
 Let $\mathbb{P}^1(n_1, n_2)$ be the projective line with two stacky points at $0$ and $\infty$ having isotropy isomorphic to the groups of roots of unity $\mu_{n_1}$ and $\mu_{n_2}$.
 More formally, $\mathbb{P}^1(n_1, n_2)$ is the push-out of the following diagram in the category of DM stacks,

 where $[\mathbb{A}^1/\mu_{n_1}]$ and $[\mathbb{A}^2/\mu_{n_2}]$ are the quotient stacks of $\mathbb{A}^1$ under the canonical action of $\mu_{n_1}$ and $\mu_{n_2}$.
 Zariski descent implies that the diagram